- The term single source of truth is constantly repeated in IT, particularly with regards to data.

 When you introduce a single version of the truth, the central issue isn’t accuracy—it’s about alignment and buy-in.Jeanne Ross at the MIT Sloan School’s Center for IS Research stated, ”Getting to one version of the truth doesn’t have anything to do with accuracy, it has everything to do with declaring it.”

 The central issue is not accuracy?
-How can the central issue with data not be accuracy?
+How can the central issue with data not be accurate?
 That does not make any sense.
 But even if we throw that comment out, what is the right SSOT?

 Now notice another flaw in the logic being presented.